Phlegraean Fields: Activity since 2020

+A new seismic swarm has been ongoing since mid-February 2025.

+On 13 March 2025 at 1:25:02, another earthquake of magnitude 4.4 occurred between Pozzuoli and Bagnoli, quarter of Naples.
+Some minor damage and one person injured by a falling false ceiling in a house.
+The situation is being monitored and all institutions are involved: municipalities, Campania region, Naples prefecture, firefighters and civil protection volunteers.

+On 14 March 2025, a new earthquake of magnitude 3.5 struck, and the following day an earthquake of magnitude 3.9.

+On 13 May 2025, at 12.07, a new earthquake of magnitude 4.4 followed by a series of earthquakes of lower magnitude.

+On 30 June 2025, at 12.47, a new earthquake of magnitude 4.6 followed by a series of earthquakes of lower magnitude.

+Since seismic activity occurred in 2024 at a depth of up to three kilometres, the expected magnitude of earthquakes is around 4.4-4.5.
+The volcano's caldera is about 10-12 km in diameter, which suggests that earthquakes are local in nature and are unlikely to propagate over greater distances.

+However, it appears that surrounding areas and zones have a contiguity or continuity of seismic activity, such as the earthquake that occurred in provicia of Avellino on 24 October 2025, the earthquake that occurred in Irpinia on 25 October 2025, and the following earthquake that occurred at the Phlegraean Fields on the night of 26 October 2025.

 Geoheritage designation

 In respect of its 18th and 19th century role in the development of geoscience, not least volcanology, this locality was included by the International Union of Geological Sciences (IUGS) in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.

 Wine

 Italian wine, both red and white, under the Campi Flegrei DOC appellation comes from this area.
-Grapes destined for DOC production must be harvested up to a maximum yield of 12 tonnes/hectare for red grape varieties, and 13 tonnes/ha for white grape varieties.
+Grapes destined for DOC production must be harvested up to a maximum yield of 12 tonnes/hectare for red grape varieties, and 13 t/ha for white grape varieties.
 The finished wines need to be fermented to a minimum alcohol level of 11.5% for reds and 10.5% for whites.
 While most Campi Flegrei wines are blends, varietal wines can be made from individual varieties, provided the variety used comprises at least 90% of the blend and the wine is fermented to at least 12% alcohol for reds and 11% for whites.

 Red Campi Flegrei is a blend of 50–70% Piedirosso, 10–30% Aglianico and/or Sciascinoso and up to 10% of other local (both red and white) grape varieties.
 The whites are composed of 50–70% Falanghina, 10–30% Biancolella and/or Coda di Volpe, with up to 30% of other local white grape varieties.